elastic/apm-pipeline-library/vars/README.md

 ```

 ## isUpstreamTrigger
-Check if the build was triggered by an upstream job.
+Check it the build was triggered by an upstream job, being it possible to add some filters.

 ```
-def upstreamTrigger = isUpstreamTrigger()
+def upstreamTrigger = isUpstreamTrigger() def upstreamTrigger = isUpstreamTrigger(filter: 'PR-')
 ```

 ## isUserTrigger